enigmatic-code/lattice_circles/README.txt

-Schinzel circles can be constructed that pass through any given exact number of lattice points, but these circles are almost always much larger than than a minimal radius circle.
+Schinzel circles can be constructed that pass through any given exact number of lattice points, but these circles are almost always much larger than a minimal radius circle.

 The list of lattice circles given in the Python source code: